MichaelAllen1966/titanic/_sources/front_page.md

 * *TensorFlow Bagging*: Train multiple networks to improve accuracy and/or get a measure of prediction uncertainty.

+## PyTORCH NEURAL NETS

+Another popular framework for building neural networks.
+PyTorch frequently requires more lines of code than TensorFlow, but is more Pythonic.

+* *PyTorch simple sequential neural net*: The simplest neural network architecture in PyTorch.

+* *PyTorch class-based neural net*: A more flexible PyTorch neural net architecture.

 ## MODEL EXPLAINABILITY

 * *Explaining model predictions with Shapley values - Logistic Regression*: Shapley values provide the contribution of each feature to predictions (either for individual predictions or for the model as a whole).
 Here we provide an example using logistic regression.